Gross. Macroscopic. Microscopic. Topographical. Sounds like we

 years of school help chiropractors as they start

 clinical practice upon graduation and after.
-(7) Surveyed practicing chiropractors reported
+(7) Surveyed practicing chiropractors stated

 that the most applicable and applicable course for